AleksandraKrajina/AleksandraKrajina/README.md

 👋 Hi, I’m @AleksandraKrajina

 ## About Me
-I am a passionate software developer with experience in Tailwind, React but also in Figma.
+I am a passionate web developer with experience in Tailwind, React but also in Figma.
 I love coding, learning new technologies and solving issues.

 - 🔭 I’m currently working on E-commerce shop
 - 🌱 I’m currently learning Astro and C++